mozilla/fxa/packages/fxa-auth-server/docs/api.md

     - `code`: A string that was received from the [authorization][] endpoint.
   - If `refresh_token`:
     - `client_id`: The id returned from client registration.
     - `client_secret`: The secret returned from client registration.
+      This must not be set if the client is a public (PKCE) client.
     - `refresh_token`: A string that received from the [token][] endpoint specifically as a refresh token.
     - `scope`: (optional) A subset of scopes provided to this